 Children attending HAFH are expected to follow the school's code of conduct.
 The Director of the program reserves the right to resort to expulsion from the program in the event of repeated disruptive and/or dangerous and violent behavior.
 Furthermore, non-payment of fees may result in exclusion from the program.
 Direct contact with our HAFH can be made by calling: (216) 246-2209

 TEXTBOOKS

 Every student must own and use a book bag.
-All books must be covered.
-Please do not Scotch tape or paste covers to the books.
-Textbooks purchased with state monies are inventoried and the school must account for them to the Euclid Board of Education, which is the fiscal agent for the State of Ohio.
 If a child loses or destroys a book, payment must be made to cover the full price of replacing the book.

 CHROMEBOOKS